marcusolsson/obsidian-plugin-docs/docs/concepts/vault.md

 > Each collection of notes in Obsidian is known as a Vault.
 A Vault consists of a folder, and any sub-folders within it.

-While your plugin can access the file system like any other NodeJS application, the [`Vault`](../api/classes/Vault.md) module aims to make it easier to work with files and folders within a Vault.
+While your plugin can access the file system like any other Node.js application, the [`Vault`](../api/classes/Vault.md) module aims to make it easier to work with files and folders within a Vault.

 The following example recursively prints the paths of all Markdown files in a Vault: